click the image above for more views

 68″ x 32″ x 17″

 And thus, was born Surplus.
-How perfectly apt to fashion a sidewalk segment out of a homeless man's blanket, its material suppleness mirroring the vulnerability of human flesh, while conjuring the body of a reclining homeless person with concrete rubble from a Chevy Chase sidewalk, itself shattered and displaced.
+How perfectly apt to fashion a sidewalk segment out of a homeless man's blanket, its material suppleness mirroring the vulnerability of human flesh, while conjuring the body of a reclining homeless person with concrete rubble and rebar from a Chevy Chase sidewalk, itself shattered and displaced.